By Leesa Davis

 A bachelor’s degree in business can prepare you for a variety of jobs in just about any industry.
 Whether working for a nonprofit, a financial firm, or a wholesale manufacturer, people who hold a business degree can put their skills to the test.

 According to a 2019 Bureau of Labor Statistics report, 25% of business degree holders fall into the occupational group “management occupations,” and 22% fall under “business and financial operations occupations.”
 Santa Clara University compiled 2020 data from the U.S. Census Bureau’s American Community Survey to identify the most common occupations among business degree holders, including those requiring a master’s degree or a law degree.
+Earning any one of these degrees will lead to higher salary potential.

 In order to obtain a business degree, first consider what your interests are as well as your skills and strengths.
 Are you highly organized and enjoy meeting and speaking with new people?
 Do you know your way around numbers, spreadsheets, and data analysis?
 Or are you a pro at looking at the big picture of a company’s operations and inefficiencies?
 Business majors complete coursework across a broad range of disciplines, including negotiation, sales and marketing, operational management, financial and quantitative analysis, and data research.